Travel.State.Gov > Intercountry Adoption > Country Information > Malawi Intercountry Adoption Information

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
-Enrollment makes it possible for the U.S. Embassy or Consulate in Malawi, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy in Malawi to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
 Whether there is a family emergency in the United States or a crisis in Malawi, enrollment assists the U.S. Embassy in reaching you.